iamajaykharat/Snake-Game/README.md

 # Snake-Game
-A Snake Game created by using Pygame
+## A Snake Game Built Using Pygame

-This project is created using Python.
-You can run this game in your PC by downloading all files in one folder and using Python IDE
+It is a Python based project which is built using Pygame which is a set of Python modules designed for writing games and multimedia programs.